-Hardship programs are designed to help consumers through a tough financial time, without defaulting on their credit cards.
+Hardship programs are designed to help consumers get through a tough financial time without defaulting on their credit card payments.
 Here’s how they work, how you can qualify and what other options are available.

-If you’re out of work because of the coronavirus pandemic, sidelined because of an accident, facing a mountain of medical bills, impacted by a natural disaster or struggling financially because of a divorce, a credit card hardship program might offer you some relief in paying your bill.
+If you’re out of work due to a health issue, sidelined because of an accident, facing a mountain of medical bills, impacted by a natural disaster or struggling financially because of a divorce, a credit card hardship program might offer you some relief in paying your bill.

 So what is a credit card hardship program, and how does it work?

 Credit card hardship programs are designed to help consumers through periods of financial instability without defaulting on their credit cards.

 “That can be very discouraging,” Sullivan says.
 “How do you ever catch up?”